 Buying NS&I Premium Bonds for a child is a great idea as it's a gift that will (potentially) keep giving.

 Anyone over the age of 16 can buy Premium Bonds on behalf of a child, meaning aunts, uncles and even family friends can get involved.

-What's more, NS&I's decision to slash the minimum investment amount from £100 to £25 means they're also a far more practical, or affordable, gift these days.
+What's more, NS&I's decision to slash the minimum investment amount from £100 to £25 in 2019 means they're also a far more practical, or affordable, gift these days.

 If you're sold on the idea, let's look at how to buy Premium Bonds for a kid.